-An apprentice from whom an apprenticeship has been withdrawn (except as a result of the results of a Medical Board examination as outlined above), will be permitted to seek discharge by purchase from the Defence Forces, or, subject to the recommendation of their Commanding Officer, will be permitted to remain in the Defence Forces as a line soldier.
-An apprentice who is permitted to remain in the Defence Forces as a line soldier, and who has previous service in the Defence Forces, will be bound by the terms of their new enlistment.
+A technician who has been removed from the training programme (except as a result of the results of a Medical Board examination as outlined above), will be permitted to seek discharge by purchase from the Defence Force, or, subject to the recommendation of their Commanding Officer, will be permitted to remain in the Defence Forces as a line soldier.
+A technician who is permitted to remain in the Defence Force as a line soldier, and who has previous service in the Defence Force, will be bound by the terms of their new enlistment.

 - g.
-A candidate leaving the Permanent Defence Force voluntarily following their date of attestation, will be required to pay such cost for discharge as is specified in Defence Forces Regulations. - h.
-On successful completion of training, Apprentices will normally be posted to aircraft maintenance duties in the Air Corps. - i.
-Personnel of the Permanent Defence Force may at any time be required to serve outside the State. - j.
-Successful candidates will be required to undertake compulsory random drug testing throughout their career in the Defence Forces in accordance with Defence Force Regulation A7.
+A candidate leaving the Permanent Defence Force voluntarily following their date of attestation, will be required to pay such cost for discharge as is specified in Defence Forces Regulations A10. - h.
+On successful completion of training, technicians will routinely be posted to aircraft maintenance duties in the Air Corps. - i.
+Under the terms of the Defence Amendment Act 2006, all Defence Forces personnel, if selected, are expected to serve overseas from time to time.

+j.
+Successful candidates will be required to undertake compulsory random drug testing throughout their career in the Defence Force in accordance with the Defence Act 1954 and the Defence Force Regulation A7.